-You can also EXCLUDE people who have already converted on a specific offer by adding URLs you want excluded.
+You can also EXCLUDE people who have already converted on a specific offer by adding URLs you want to exclude.

-The EXCLUDE function is extremely important as you don’t want to be showing several remarketing messages to the same person.
+The EXCLUDE function is extremely important.
+You don’t want to be showing several remarketing messages to the same person.

 That’s why you should always exclude the people who have already converted in one funnel stage from this stage’s Facebook remarketing audience (as they’ll be moved to the next stage).

 Here’s an example:

 Let’s say the goal of your Prospecting stage is to get people to sign up for a free product trial period.
 You’re interested in targeting your ads on people who have previously downloaded an eBook.

 - Include the Custom Audience of people that have downloaded your eBook.

 - Exclude the Custom Audience of people that have already become free trial users.